wilbcn/Applying-Python-to-Cybersecurity/README.md

 # Applying-Python-to-Cybersecurity

 1. Fundamental -
-Beginner projects while i develop my programming skills, in a cybersecurity setting.
+Beginner projects while i develop my programming skills, with a focus on cybersecurity.